dicej/ipmpsc/README.md

 [serde_bytes](https://github.com/serde-rs/bytes), is capable of supporting very high bandwidth, low latency transfers (e.g. uncompressed video frames).

-See the ipc-benchmarks sub-crate for a few simple benchmarks that compare `ipmpsc` to `ipc_channel`'s low- and high-level interfaces.
+See the ipc-benchmarks subcrate for a few simple benchmarks that compare `ipmpsc` to `ipc_channel`'s high- and low-level interfaces.
 Here are the results from my Ubuntu laptop:

 ```